chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 You can ignore or break any of these rules when appropriate.
 We violate them often in this course.

 # My notes

+## container element

+- In HTML and CSS, a container is an element that is used to hold and organize other elements.
+In HTML, a container can be any element that has child elements nested within it.
+  - For example, a `<div>` element can be used as a container to group and organize other elements on a web page, such as text, images, forms, and other HTML elements.
+- An element's `display` property and `box-sizing` can both impact the layout and flow of content within a container element.
+In other words, the layout and flow of content is impacted by the visual display model and box-sizing model.

+#### `display` interaction with flow

+- Depending on the element's `display` property / visual display model, the contained element flows differently within a container.
+- `inline`
+  - For `inline` elements, if descendant element's padding, border, or margin is bigger than the container's width, then it will simply overlap with the container's content area, rather than the `inline` element going to a new line like `inline-block` elements would.
+  - **Overlap**: The top & bottom padding and borders may extend beyond the boundaries of the `inline` element's content area.
+This means that if there is content above or below the `inline` element, it will overlap with the top or bottom border / padding  of that `inline` element.
+This behavior should be avoided.
+- `inline-block`
+  - For `inline-block` elements, if padding, border, or margin is bigger than container's width, then the contained element it will go to a new line, making the container bigger.
+This is assuming the container doesn't have fixed dimensions.
+  - If a container element has smaller dimensions than a contained element, the contained element will overflow the container and be partially or completely hidden from view.
+- `block`
+  - By default, a `block` element occupies all horizontal space available within its container, with nothing to the left or right of the `block`.
+    - If your page contains 3 `block` elements directly inside the `body` element and nothing else, then all three elements will display one above the other like a stack of blocks.
+    - This behavior makes `block` elements predictable and easy to use.
+  - Though a `block` element takes up an entire row in a container, this does not alter the width of the element.
+The browser renders the `block` element on a line by itself, but the element has the specified (or computed) width.
+    - For example, if you have a 500-pixel wide `blockquote` in a 900-pixel wide `section`, the `blockquote` element uses 500 pixels, but the browser will leave the remaining 400 pixels of the `section` empty.

+#### `box-sizing` interaction with flow

+- The `box-sizing` property also controls how an element's total width or height is calculated.
+- For `box-sizing: content box`, an element's width and height are calculated based on content within it and any paddings, borders, or margins are added to the total width and height.
+This can cause the element to expand beyond the size of its container if the padding, borders, or margins are large enough.
+- When `box-sizing: border-box` is used, an element's width and height are calculated based on the content within it, as well as any padding and borders, but margins are still added to the total width and height.
+This can make it easier to control the layout of elements within a container, as the total width and height of the element will always include its borders and padding.

 ## How to calculate horizontal and vertical dimensions